On the phone, beloved dog at my side (always), 1990.

 I do not like horror movies, but I do like The Walking Dead.

 I’m not a big fan of the beach.
 Ocean, yes.
 Beach, not so much.
-Yes, I know it’s weird--everyone is supposed to LOVE the beach.
-(Weirdo.)
+Yes, I know it’s weird.

 I did not like The Catcher in the Rye.
 As a YA novelist, it’s almost a requirement to love that book.
 But I didn’t respond to it when I first read it, and I still don’t like it.
 I also did not like Lord of the Flies.
-I think high school English classes focus on too many dated books by old white guys.
+My high school English classes focused on too many dated books by old white guys.

-Wish list: teleportation (no more long flights or car rides); personal masseuse; live six months of each year in Australia; a magic ‘everything is free’ card at the home improvement/hardware/garden store.
+Wish list: teleportation (no more long flights or car rides); personal masseuse; live six months of each year in Australia; a magic ‘everything is free’ card at the home improvement store.

 I was 34 years old the first time I went camping.